Divorce file: Prince, 2nd wife lived luxurious lifestyle

 Records from the late “Purple Rain” megastar’s divorce from Manuela Testolini were unsealed Friday by a judge’s order.
 The Minneapolis Star Tribune went to court to unseal the files.
 Testolini objected, saying the disclosure would put her and her family at risk.
 Her attorney did not immediately respond to requests from The Associated Press for comment Friday.

-The files show Testolini said the couple threw lavish parties after major awards shows, with Testolini hiring a $5,000-a-day stylist to do her hair and makeup, the Star Tribune (http://strib.mn/2jfWzGZ ) reported.
-The files show Testolini said the couple threw lavish parties after major awards shows such as the Oscars and the Grammys, with Testolini hiring a $5,000-a-day stylist to do her hair and makeup.
-The records show the couple would spend $50,000 on food, drinks and decor for each party.
+The files show Testolini said the couple threw lavish parties after major awards shows, like the Oscars and the Grammys with Testolini hiring a $5,000-a-day stylist to do her hair and makeup, the Star Tribune (http://strib.mn/2jfWzGZ ) reported.
+The records also show the couple would spend $50,000 on food, drinks and decor for each party.

 “We had accounts at boutiques including Gucci, Versace and Valentino.
 We had accounts at Saks.
 There was never any restriction on (Prince’s) or my spending,” she said.